jgyates/genmon/README.md

 To summarize, if you see any unknown or things are not working as expected, please open an issue on the project.

 ## Placement of your Raspberry Pi
 If you have a large generator, the placement of your Raspberry Pi could be important due to [EMI](https://en.wikipedia.org/wiki/Electromagnetic_interference).
 Larger generators can produce more EMI when starting.
 For example a 48kw diesel generator may generate enough EMI to cause CRC errors when the generator starts if the Raspberry Pi enclosure is close to the engine.
 If you see CRC errors, check the validity of your cable.
 The errors may be caused by vibration of loose molex connectors in your cable.
 Also, if the Raspberry Pi enclosure is moved away from the engine and closer to the controller, this will likely reduce EMI if that is causing any CRC errors.
 EMI may not be an issue with smaller liquid cooled generators.
-There are several ways to resolve EMI issues however the best solution is dependant on your particular site needs (generator, how much space you need for your Pi, how much space you have available, etc).
+There are several ways to resolve EMI issues however the best solution is dependent on your particular site needs (generator, how much space you need for your Pi, how much space you have available, etc).
 The project [wiki](https://github.com/jgyates/genmon/wiki/Hardware) has information regarding a typical enclosure for the Raspberry Pi, however the example enclosure is not RF shielded.

 ## Connectivity
 This application was written to be agnostic of the underlying network media (i.e. WiFi, Ethernet, etc).
 Testing and development was performed with WiFi.
 WiFi access points were connected to an uninterruptible power supply (UPS) so connectivity is not lost power is transferred from the utility to the generator.